tbctan/ptg-input/README.md

   - `projwfc.pwi`: Sample input file for projwfc.x calculation
   - `lobsterin`: Sample LOBSTER input file to calculate interactions between Pt and O
 - **`thermo/`**
-  - `thermo.py`: Python script executed to obtain the entropy and zero point energy using the thermochemistry module of the Atomic Simulation Environment software package,implemented in QE 7.2.
+  - `thermo.py`: Python script executed to obtain the entropy and zero point energy using the thermochemistry module of the Atomic Simulation Environment software package, implemented in QE 7.2.
 - **`GO/`**
-  - Contains GOFEE python run files and job scripts for structure search on A6-2 and A7-2.
+  - Contains GOFEE Python script and job scripts for performing a structure search on A6-2 and A7-2.

 **`structure_files/`**
 - **`adsorbate_start_A5-2/`**: Contains starting adsorbate configurations as modeled on A5-2.